Semi-derived Ringel-Hall algebras and Drinfeld double: Introduction

 \section{Introduction}

-The Ringel-Hall algebra of an associative algebra $A$ (or more generally an exact category $\varepsilon$) over a finite field $k=\F_q$, by definition, is an associative algebra over $\Q$ (or $\C$) with a basis, indexed by the isomorphism classes of all finite-dimensional $A$-modules.
-The structural coefficients, which are called Ringel-Hall numbers, are related to the numbers of exact sequences in the $\mod A$ of the form $0\rightarrow L\rightarrow M\rightarrow N\rightarrow0$.
-For $A$ hereditary, a famous result in finite type case given by Ringel \cite{R2} shows that the composition subalgebra of the twisted Ringel-Hall algebra of $A$ is isomorphic to the positive part of the corresponding quantum group.
+The Hall algebra (also called Ringel-Hall algebra) of an associative algebra $A$ (or more generally, of an exact category) over a finite field $\K=\F_q$ is, by definition, an associative algebra over $\Q$ (or $\C$) with a basis indexed by the isomorphism classes of finite-dimensional $A$-modules.
+The structure coefficients, known as Hall numbers, count in a way the numbers of short exact sequences in $\mod A$.
+For $A$ hereditary and of finite representation type, a celebrated result by C.M.
+Ringel \cite{R2} shows that the twisted Ringel-Hall algebra of $A$ is isomorphic to the positive part of the corresponding quantum group.
 This result was generalized to the Kac-Moody type by J.A.
 Green \cite{Gr}.
-It means that the positive part of a quantum group and then of a Kac-Moody algebra can be described in terms of the module category of a hereditary algebra.
-Later there have been many attempts to construct the Ringel-Hall algebras from certain suitable categories to describe or realize the whole quantum groups or the whole Kac-Moody algebras and not only the positive parts.
+It means that the positive part of a quantum group and, moreover, of a Kac-Moody Lie algebra can be described in terms of the module category of a hereditary algebra.

+There have been many attempts to construct the Ringel-Hall algebras from suitable categories to realize the whole quantum groups or the whole Kac-Moody Lie algebras.
 Among them, three typical constructions should be mentioned.
-The first one was the Drinfeld double Ringel-Hall algebras from hereditary categories to realize the whole quantum groups (see \cite{Gr,X,SV}).
-The second one was the Ringel-Hall Lie algebras from root categories (see \cite{PX1,PX2,Hub}) to realize the whole Kac-Moody Lie algebras.
-The third one was the derived Ringel-Hall algebras from derived categories or more generalized triangulated categories with certain conditions (see \cite{T,XX}, for a slightly different version see \cite{Kap}).
-However, these constructions are still not so perfect in some sense, in which the first two constructions both are of two pieces and the multiplications between these two pieces have to be put in by hand, and the last construction, namely the derived Ringel-Hall algebras, seems not to realize any quantum group.
-So it is a problem whether there is a unified treatment using a complete Ringel-Hall algebra approach to realize the whole quantum groups.
+The first one was that of the Drinfeld double of the twisted extended Ringel-Hall algebras from hereditary categories to realize the whole quantum groups (see \cite{Gr,X,SV}).
+The second one was that of the Ringel-Hall Lie algebras from root categories (see \cite{PX1,PX2,Hub}) to realize the Kac-Moody Lie algebras.
+The third one was that of the derived Ringel-Hall algebras from derived categories or more general triangulated categories with certain conditions (see \cite{T,XX}, for a different version see \cite{Kap}).
+However, the first two constructions are not so perfect, since each of them is built of two natural pieces and the multiplication between the two pieces has to be put in by hand.
+In addition, the relationship between derived Ringel-Hall algebras and quantum groups is also unclear.

 Recently, T. Bridgeland \cite{Br} found an ingenious way to solve this problem.
 He considered the Hall algebra of the exact category of $\Z/2$-graded complexes with projective components over an abelian category which has enough projective objects, and then localized it at the isomorphism classes of acyclic complexes.
 When the abelian category is hereditary, this localized Hall algebra can be used to realize the whole quantum group.